kaaniince/News-App/README.md

 <hr>
 <br>
-When you press the "Bring the News" button, current sports news will be listed.
+When you press the "Bring the News" button, breaking sports news will be listed.

 ![3](https://user-images.githubusercontent.com/57836014/177062190-854e9e25-dfaa-4049-92d6-6c27efe8cfb4.png)